Definition of tomato in English:

 - My face turned an unattractive shade of tomato red, clashing with my hair.

-2The South American plant of the nightshade family that produces this fruit.
-It is widely grown as a cash crop, and many varieties have been developed.
+2The South American plant of the nightshade family which produces the tomato.
+It is widely grown as a cash crop and many varieties have been developed.